 When chunks are whole multiples of the word size, no temporary buffers are allocated and the threads write compressed data directly to the target buffer.
+The CUDA implementation uses atomics to avoid race conditions, and therefore does not need temporary buffers, regardless of chunk alignment.

-7.4 Enabling OpenMP
+7.4 Using OpenMP

-In order to support parallel compression, zfp must be compiled with OpenMP support.
+In order to use OpenMP compression, zfp must be compiled with OpenMP support.
 If built with CMake, OpenMP support is automatically enabled when available.
-To manually disable OpenMP support, see the ZFP\WITH\OPENMP macro.
+To manually disable OpenMP support, see the ZFP_WITH_OPENMP macro.

 To avoid compilation errors on systems with spotty OpenMP support (e.g. macOS), OpenMP is by default disabled in GNU builds.
-To enable OpenMP, edit the Config file and see instructions on how to set the ZFP\WITH\OPENMP macro.
+To enable OpenMP, see GNU Builds and the ZFP_WITH_OPENMP macro.